atuljayaram/cfs/REPORT.md

 	block_index = our_fat[block_index];
 }
 ```
-We then copy to the main buffer and update the offset.
-Finally, we return the bytes actually written.
+which we then use to copy to the main buffer and update the offset.
+Similar to `fs_write()`, we first check to see if we can actually read `count` bytes at all.
+If not, we return the bytes actually read from the file.

 ## Testing
 We were able to pass all the test cases that the professor provides.
 Since the tests weren't as comprehensive though, we decided to write our own test cases! student_test1 tests a lot of things, including creating, adding, deleting files.
 Also, it gets the ls and cat. student_test2 tests the exact same thing, but on a larger scale. student_test3 tests the size of the filename and if the the size is illegal. student_test4 tests the removal of a file that doesn't actually exist!